Fiat 500e: North America

 At the 2022 Los Angeles Auto Show held in November, Fiat showed the three special 500e-based concept models designed by Armani, Kartell, and Bvlgari.
 Fiat was expected to unveil the North American specification 500e at the 2023 Los Angeles Auto Show, before it went on sale in the first quarter of 2024 as a 2024 model year vehicle.
 However, Stellantis was absent from the 2023 LA Auto Show and the 500e debuted on the Web on 6 December.

 Production of the 500e for North America began in February 2024 at Mirafiori Assembly.
 A Product Red version of the 2024 FIAT 500e is available to order from some dealerships in the U.S., British Columbia, and Quebec as of February 2024, available only in red (later white and black).
 Availability may expand to other parts of Canada later.
 Three other trims were released later, including "Inspired By Music" which comes exclusively in black and features a JBL Premium Audio sound system with different modes selected by Andrea Bocelli, "Inspired By Beauty" which comes exclusively in rose gold and features luxury trimming like embroidered seats, and "Inspired By Los Angeles" which comes exclusively in a blue-ish gray ("Marine Layer Mist") and combines the features of the Inspired By Music and Inspired By Beauty models.

 Fiat 600e

 Unveiled on 4 July 2023, the Fiat 600e is a 5-door crossover SUV with a design inspired by the 500e.

 500 Hybrid

-In May 2025, Fiat unveiled the 500 Hybrid, a retrofitted version of the battery-powered 500e, equipped with a hybrid-assisted 1.0 Firefly petrol engine and a six-speed manual transmission.
-The company also released the first images of the car, with production set to begin in late 2025.
+In May 2025, Fiat unveiled the 500 Hybrid, a retrofitted version of the battery-powered 500e, equipped with a 12V-mild hybrid-assisted 1.0 Firefly petrol engine and a six-speed manual transmission.
+Production started in November 2025.